 hello

 Ed Vere is an award winning and New York Times bestselling writer & illustrator of picture books.
-He is the artist in residence at the Born Free Foundation.
+He is a patron at CLPE and is the artist in residence at the Born Free Foundation.

 'Max the Brave' is a New York Times bestseller and was named one of The Sunday Times's '100 Modern Children's Classics'.
 It is published in over 15 languages and was followed by 'Max at Night' and 'Max & Bird'.